Suazo714/ENC4265/manual.md

 #### About EXPORT mode

-When using the CDJ/XDJ series, rekordbox supports DJ performances which use waveforms, cues, loops, beat sync, etc. by analyzing music files before starting.
-You can enjoy various DJ performances using PRO DJ LINK by adding music files, which are stored in your computer and USB storage device, to [Collection] of rekordbox and managing them.
+When using the CDJ/XDJ series, RekordBox supports DJ performances which use waveforms, cues, loops, beat sync, etc. by analyzing music files before starting.
+You can enjoy various DJ performances using PRO DJ LINK by adding music files, which are stored in your computer and USB storage device, to [Collection] of RekordBox and managing them.
 Depending on your subscription plan, you can save music files to a cloud storage and share them with other devices, including library information such as grids and cues.

 <img src="https://github.com/user-attachments/assets/f89a9caa-45ba-42c7-8b2e-d511ce48e16b"/>